 - Add a Content Security Policy which allows access to

 - We depend on Google Cloud for the file sharing feature.
 If you use file sharing, also add

 By default, Cordova will open all links inside your app, which includes external links that your users may share amongst each other.
 If you don't want that, install cordova-plugin-inappbrowser.
 Don't worry about the plugin's confusing name, it includes a feature to avoid using an in-app browser :-)

 TalkJS will automatically detect the presence of this plugin and ensure that external links are opened in the device's system browser.

 You can integrate TalkJS within your React Native application by embedding it inside a WebView component.
 Your user list storage can remain in component the state or any other state management solution compatible with React Native.
-Please check out our detailed TalkJS React Native tutorial, or view our TalkJS React Native examples for reference.
+Please check out our TalkJS React Native getting started guide, or view our TalkJS React Native examples for reference.

 As a web-oriented solution, TalkJS has some limitations when used within a React Native WebView.
-You cannot send attachments in chat, for instance, because file uploads are not currently supported in React Native.
-Additionally, you will need a workaround to handle external links and attachments.
+Particularly, you will need a workaround to handle external links and attachments.

 If you try to open a link or attachment from a chatbox in a default WebView, it will open in the same window and you won't be able to go back.

 Once this callback is triggered you can open it in an external browser using React Native's

 You can find an example of an app that integrates TalkJS in our talkjs-examples repo.